 Students should be aware that individual colleges have specific courses within general classifications needed for satisfying general education requirements for graduation.
-In keeping with the McKendree University mission, its status as a liberal arts college, and the 15 hours permitted under the IAI, these requirements are the following: Literature (3 hours), Computer Literacy (3 hours), Philosophy or Religion (3 hours), Cross Cultural
+In keeping with the McKendree University mission, its status as a liberal arts college, and the 15 hours permitted under the IAI, these requirements are the following: Literature (3 hours), Computer Literacy (3 hours), Philosophy or Religion (3 hours), Cross

-Studies (3 hours), and History (3 hours).
+Cultural Studies (3 hours), and History (3 hours).
 Students must also take two writing intensive (W) courses and must pass the Writing Proficiency Examination (WPE).

 McKendree University strongly recommends that students use its general education curriculum as a guide when selecting courses in social science and fine arts.
 (See the general education curriculum requirements in this catalog.)
-(Note that McKendree University stipulates history in the humanities rather than in social science.)
 Students seeking certification in education should see state requirements listed under Education in this catalog.